megan1811/song2sleeve/README.md

 ## 📘 Introduction

-**Song2Sleeve** is a Streamlit-based system for automatic album-cover generation from an audio file.
-The core contribution of this work is a multi-modal conditioning pipeline that integrates (1) lyric-level semantic features, extracted via speech-to-text, and (2) audio-driven descriptors such as timbre, tempo, instrument tags, and instrument tags.
+**Song2Sleeve** is a Streamlit-based system for automatic **cover art generation** from an audio file.
+The core contribution of this work is a multi-modal conditioning pipeline that integrates **(1) lyric-level semantic features**, extracted via speech-to-text, and **(2) audio-driven descriptors** such as timbre, tempo, instrument tags, and instrument tags.
 This combined representation is used to condition a generative image model, enabling the creation of coherent, music-aware album artwork.

 Album covers serve as a high-level visual summary of a track’s mood, style, and artistic identity.
 By unifying audio analysis with modern text-to-image models, Song2Sleeve demonstrates how cross-modal signals can enhance creative generation and yield more contextually aware artwork than lyric-only approaches.